Sabre Central

 Notable Historical Figures

-- **John Churchill, Duke of Marlborough:** His leadership and sabre skills were crucial during the War of the Spanish Succession.
+- John Churchill, Duke of Marlborough: His personal combat skill and tactical leadership during the War of the Spanish Succession demonstrated what a skilled sabre-armed cavalry could accomplish on the battlefield.

 Collecting Sabres